gg582/incuspeed/README.md

 Q. Why all POST methods?
 It is basically CRUD.
 A. To write consistent and simple code, every tasks are managed as POST; Simple information is handled by plain text, detailed one is managed by JSON.

+Q. How can I use it on my server?
+A. You don't need to edit REST Server.
+Just edit your client app, make your openssl configuration, and certificates too.

 ### REST API Structure